StevenPate/bookshelves.dev/src/content/shelves/kids-books-that-i-am-somehow-not-tired-of.md

       style, the clever conceit connecting page to page, the breaking of the fourth wall...
       *Brown Bear* is just incredible to me.
   - ISBN: '9780688149000'
+    description: Donald Crews illustrations are very clear, and this text is so simple that it was one of the first books we enjoyed together.
+The train goes all sorts of places.
   - ISBN: '9780307157850'
+    description: I could imagine and end to capitalism before I could imagine my child growing tired of this book.
+I'm not saying it won't happen one day.
+Just that I cannot imagine it.
+The fact that I'm always finding new things to amuse myself in Scarry's worlds is a source of wonder.
+The text here is fun, but it's just getting lost in the whimsy of the imaginary conveyences that never gets old.
   - ISBN: '9781615194988'
+    description: Wimmelbooks are great for getting a kid to point out things they know, giving them words for things they don't, and allowing them to start to create their own stories.
+As he has gotten older and noticed more details, there are other levels to enjoy.
   - ISBN: '9780394800202'
   - ISBN: '9780670012954'
   - ISBN: '9781536210637'